TiagoGrosso/lagit-music-bot/README.md

 To enable the Spotify source, you need to provide a Spotify Client Id and Spotify Client Secret when running the bot.
 Check the [Spotify for Developers documentation](https://developer.spotify.com/documentation/web-api/concepts/apps) to find out how to get them.

+You can use `/play` with links to Spotify tracks, albums and playlist, e.
+`/play https://open.spotify.com/album/4SD2UxRO9OgeSCQK0PN7cC?si=r1hnaOZ1Tzi3GvbhpalGdw`.
+For albums and playlists, all the tracks in them will be added to the queue individually.

+> [!IMPORTANT]
+>
+> The Bot doesn't play from Spotify directly, it finds a mirror for each track.
+In the vast majority of cases this is > not an
+> issue, but it's possible that a track that exists on Spotify is not found when trying to get a mirror for it.

 ## Running the bot